NsCDE/NsCDE/README.md

   ## What is **NsCDE**?

-   **NsCDE** is a retro but powerful (kind of) UNIX desktop environment which resembles CDE look (and partially feel) but with a more powerful and flexible framework beneath-the-surface, more suited for 21st century unix-like and Linux systems and user requirements than original CDE.
+   **NsCDE** is a retro but powerful UNIX desktop environment which resembles CDE look (and partially feel) but with a more powerful and flexible framework beneath-the-surface, more suited for 21st century unix-like and Linux systems and user requirements than original CDE.

    **NsCDE** can be considered as a heavyweight FVWM theme on steroids, but combined with a couple other free software